spolu/settle/site/content/posts/settle-introduction.md

 barrier to entry, and as a direct consequence, you can't programmatically onboard machines at scale without a substantial costs.
-- micro-payments particularly relevant to machine to machine transactions are most of the time impractical because of these fees.
+- micro-payments particularly relevant to machine to machine transactions are alos most of the time impractical because of these fees[0]

 This led me to the obvious realization that: